apache/pdfbox-jbig2/README.md

   See the License for the specific language governing permissions and limitations under the License.
 --->
-:warning: Please note that this component is currently undergoing migration under the ASF PDFBox umbrella.
-The new Maven coordinates are not yet working.
-In the mean time please refer to the [latest released version](https://github.com/levigo/jbig2-imageio/tree/levigo-jbig2-imageio-2.0).

 # Welcome to the Java ImageIO plugin for the JBIG2 image format!
 The Java ImageIO plugin for JBIG2 enables access to images encoded using the JBIG2 image compression standard.